Thelma Lou: Barney and Thelma Lou

 The stability of Barney and Thelma Lou's relationship is questionable.
 Barney dates other women besides Thelma Lou (mainly, diner waitress Juanita, who is mentioned, but never seen or heard).
 In the second season episode “Barney and the Choir,” Barney opens the first scene singing the song "Juanita", only to have Thelma Lou appear in the next scene agreeing with Andy that Barney is tone deaf.
+In the season four episode "Barney and Thelma Lou, Phfftt," Barney reveals that he and Thelma Lou always go "Dutch treat" when they date, suggesting Barney has never paid for her meals.

 The two broke up in one episode when Barney pays a bit too much attention to an attractive newcomer to Mayberry.
 Despite their ups and downs, Thelma Lou stated that Barney was the man she wanted to marry and be the father of her children, and Barney once told Thelma Lou, "You're the only one I ever gave a hoot for."
 He also tells her "You're the cat's" (as in "cat's meow").
 A running gag on the show involved Barney and Thelma Lou spending a "quiet evening together" and somebody (usually Andy) walking in on them to find Barney's hair mussed and lipstick prints all over his face.

 Barney and Thelma Lou went their separate ways when Barney left Mayberry to join the Raleigh police force (coinciding with Don Knotts's departure from the series in 1965).
 In the sixth-season episode, "The Return of Barney Fife", Barney returns to Mayberry for a high-school reunion.
 Intent on getting back with Thelma Lou, Barney discovers she has been married six weeks to a man named Gerald Whitfield.
 Betty Lynn recounted that she so strongly objected to her character being married to anyone other than Barney that while performing in the episode, she pretended that Whitfield was actually a co-worker who she paid to pretend to be her husband so that she wouldn't "be left in a lurch" with Barney.
 This episode is Thelma Lou's final appearance on the series.

 Thelma Lou appears in the 1986 television reunion movie Return to Mayberry.
 Her marriage in 1965 is revealed to have lasted only a year before ending in divorce.
 Barney finally marries Thelma Lou.